SquareWhite/air-hockey/README.md

 ### Bugs

+    - puck is gliding around the circle again
     - Puck can nail circle into two corners.
+    - Opponent freezes when the puck is near the middle line
     - Look into firefox performance issues
     - denormalize doesn't get return type correctly